 These are just a few of the more wide-reaching tax breaks and credits that your small business may benefit from if minimum requirements are met before the end of the fiscal year.
 Positioning your company to take advantage of these incentives prior to December 31 can have a significant impact on your 2019 tax bill, so act now.

 We know that tax preparation for small businesses is complicated and time-consuming.
-Our team of CPAs are experienced and knowledgeable in how we can ensure accuracy while minimizing your tax liability to save you money.
-Schedule a consultation with a member of our team today and get the personalized tax advice and preparation you need by calling us at 919-420-0092 or fill out our contact form.
+Our CPAs are experienced and knowledgeable in how we can ensure accuracy while minimizing your tax liability to save you money.
+Schedule an appointment with a member of our team today and get the personalized tax advice and preparation you need by calling us at 919-420-0092 or fill out our contact form.